BossyLemon0/React_Portfolio/README.md

 ## Description

-This project allows those doing workouts to keep track of their exercises!
+This repo aims to revamp my last thrown together portfolio by adding better media queries, fixing performance issues, and adding better design overall.
+Some of the links are not deployed and may be added in the future if time allows.
+If not a coursel of pictures may be added to give more context of projects found on this portfolio.

 ## Installation
 No installation required.

 ## Usage

-This repo aims to revamp my last thrown together portfolio by adding better media queries, fixing performance issues, and adding better design overall.
+Take a step into some of the work done by, yours truly, Omar Ramirez ;).

 ![Application form](./Images/fitness_tracker_form.png)